In the dull village

-In the dull village is an etching and print made by David Hockney in 1966, one of series of illustrations for a selection of Greek poems written by Constantine P. Cavafy.
+In the dull village is an etching and aquatint print made by David Hockney in 1966, one of series of illustrations for a selection of Greek poems written by Constantine P. Cavafy.
 It depicts two men lying next to each other in bed, naked from the waist up, with their lower halves covered by bedclothes.

-History
+Background

 Cavafy was a Greek poet who was born in Alexandria in 1863.
 He spent several years in Liverpool in his youth, and later in Constantinople, but spent most of his life in the city of his birth.
 Many of Cavafy's poems are inspired by the Hellenistic era, and he is one of the earliest modern authors to write openly about homosexuality.
 Cavafy died in 1933, four years before Hockney was born.